List of Tom and Jerry characters: Jackass

-Gene Deitch era (1961-1962)
+Gene Deitch era (1961–1962)

 The following characters were introduced in the theatrical shorts that were directed by Gene Deitch in the early 1960s.

 The Grumpy Owner

-An overweight, short-tempered, average height, middle-aged, and bald white man became Tom's owner in three of the thirteen cartoons: Down and Outing (1961), High Steaks (1962), and Sorry Safari (also 1962).
-Unlike any of the other owners and Spike the Bulldog, he has very severe anger issues and is repeatedly violent towards Tom for his actions.
+An overweight, short-tempered, average height, middle-aged, and bald white man became Tom's owner only in three of the thirteen cartoons: Down and Outing (1961), High Steaks (1962), and Sorry Safari (also 1962).
+Unlike any of the other owners and like Spike, he has severe anger issues and is repeatedly violent toward Tom for his actions.
 He is voiced by Allen Swift.

-There is a similar character named Clint Clobber who had previously been created by Deitch for Terrytoons in the mid-late 1950s.
-There is some debate as to whether this is the genuine Clint Clobber, as the original Clint would never be an outright animal abuser; Deitch claimed they were different characters, he was just a put-upon grouch.
-He was removed from later entrees after Sorry Safari as a thin lady replaces him afterwards.
+The Grumpy Owner bears a strong resemblance to another character created by Deitch: Clint Clobber (also voiced by Swift), the property manager of a rundown apartment building who had been created for Terrytoons in the mid to late 1950s.
+There is some debate as to whether the Owner and Clobber were the same character; however, Deitch claimed they were in fact different characters.